Can you eat too much fruit? How much is too much? And what about fruit for diabetics? Get answers to these common questions about fruit.

 By Michael Greger, MD • Originally published on Nutritionfacts.org

 The purpose of one study out of Finland was to determine the minimum level of blueberry consumption at which a consumer may realistically expect to receive antioxidant benefits after eating blueberries with a sugary breakfast cereal.

-If we eat a bowl of corn flakes with no berries, within two hours, so many free radicals are created that it puts us into oxidative debt.
+If we eat a bowl of corn flakes with no berries, within two hours, we create so many free radicals, it puts us into oxidative debt.
 The antioxidant power of our bloodstream drops below where we started from before breakfast, as the antioxidants in our bodies get used up dealing with such a crappy breakfast.

 As you can see in my How Much Fruit is Too Much? video, a quarter cup of blueberries didn’t seem to help much, but a half cup of blueberries did.

 What About Fruit for Diabetics?

 Most guidelines recommend eating a diet with a high intake of fiber-rich food, including fruit, because they’re so healthy — antioxidants, anti-inflammatory, improving artery function, and reducing cancer risk.
 However, some health professionals have concerns about the sugar content of fruit and therefore recommend restricting the fruit intake.